-Breast cancer survivor: Treatment at MD Anderson is helping me get on
+Breast cancer survivor: Treatment at MD Anderson is helping me get on with my life

 In September 2021, I was in the process of moving to San Antonio and finishing up some coursework for a teaching certification.
 Then, I got diagnosed with stage II breast cancer, and all of that had to wait.

 I knew my diagnosis wasn’t the end of the world.
 I’d been a certified health care interpreter for years, and I’d heard about lots of serious medical conditions.
 But I didn’t know exactly where to start in terms of my own treatment.
 And, I was disappointed that I had to put all of my plans on hold.

 I’m glad I ultimately decided to go to MD Anderson.
 Being treated here has helped me to get on with my life.

 Why I chose MD Anderson for breast cancer treatment

 I am the type of person who likes to get things done.
 So, I was ready to start my breast cancer treatment right away.
 I considered getting it in Mexico at first, but mostly because I happened to be visiting my parents there when I was diagnosed.
 I thought it might be simpler.

 Then, my doctor told me about breast medical oncologist Dr. Vicente Valero at MD Anderson.
 He noted that Dr. Valero speaks fluent Spanish, too, which would make it a lot easier for my parents to stay involved.
 And I thought, “I live in Houston, and MD Anderson is the No. 1 cancer hospital.
 Why would I go anywhere else?”

 I also didn’t want to quit working.
 My full-time job as a Braille proofreader and my part-time job as a health care interpreter give my life stability.
 So, logistically, Mexico just didn’t make any sense.